-A few of the DNA tests on the market, primarily 23andMe, reveal information about your health – from traits like hair colour and tasting preferences, through to more serious genetic health risks, like the likelihood to carry the BRCA1/BRCA2 genes (associated with a risk of certain kinds of cancers).
+A few of the DNA tests on the market, primarily 23andMe, reveal information about your health; from traits like hair colour and tasting preferences, through to more serious genetic health risks, such as the likelihood to carry the BRCA1/BRCA2 genes, which are associated with a risk of certain kinds of cancers.

 Before you purchase a DNA testing kit for health and genetic health risk reasons, you need to read the small print.
 In some parts of the world, 23andMe doesn’t provide this information, whereas in the UK and US, it does.
 You’ll just need to ensure you purchase a test that covers Health + Ancestry, not just Ancestry.